-|Nutritional Guidelines (per serving)|
+|Nutrition Facts (per serving)|

 This dough works well to make for the holidays or any special occasion.
 The cream cheese adds a richness to the flavor and gives you an alternative other than only making butter cookies.
-Add this to your cookie press recipe collection!
+Add this to your cookie press recipe collection.
 Just like a butter cookie dough, you can color this dough.
 Just divide it into portions to make multiple colors of cookies, adding the food coloring last.

 Using a Cookie Press

-If the dough is not firm enough for your cookie press, simply refrigerate it to firm it up more.
+If the dough is not firm enough for your cookie press, refrigerate it to firm it up more.
 Remember to hold your cookie press completely vertical to the baking sheet for best results.
-If the dough is not firm enough for your cookie press, simply refrigerate it to firm it up more.
+If the dough is not firm enough for your cookie press, refrigerate it to firm it up more.
 Remember to hold your cookie press completely vertical to the baking sheet for best results.

-Whisk salt into the flour and set aside.
+Preheat oven to 350 F. Whisk salt into the flour and set aside.